-Policy Agreement Summary Description Number of Signatory Parties (Member States) Key provisions on Ecosystem-based DRR/CCA in the Agreement National-level instruments/mechanisms for implementing the Agreement and scope for promoting Eco-DRR/CCA through these instruments Sustainable Development Goals - SDGs (2015-2030), also the 2030 Sustainable Development Agenda With a total of 17 goals and 169 targets, the SDGs focus on three main areas: (i) eradication of poverty; (ii) protecting the planet from degradation, while ensuring that economic, social and technological progress occurs in harmony with nature; and (iii) promoting universal peace and just and inclusive societies.
-While the SDGs are not legally binding, governments are expected to take ownership and establish national frameworks for the achievement of the 17 Goals.
-193 UN Member States have endorsed the SDGs, at the UN General Assembly's 70th Session in September 2015.
+Policy Agreement Summary Description Number of Signatory Parties (Member States) Key provisions on Ecosystem-based DRR/CCA in the Agreement National-level instruments/mechanisms for implementing the Agreement and scope for promoting Eco-DRR/CCA through these instruments Sustainable Development Goals - SDGs (2015-2030), also the 2030 Sustainable Development Agenda With a total of 17 goals and 169 targets, the SDGs focus on three main areas: (j) eradication of poverty; (ii) protecting the planet from degradation, while ensuring that economic, social and technological progress occurs in har- mony with nature; and (iii) promoting universal peace and just and inclusive so- cieties.
+While the SDGs are not legally binding, govern- ments are expected to take ownership and establish national frameworks for the achievement of the 17 Goals.
+193 UN Member States have en- dorsed the SDGs, at the UN General Assembly's 70th Session in Sep- tember 2015.
 A major pillar of the SDGs is protecting the planet from degradation, including through sustainable consumption and production, sustainably managing its natural resources and taking urgent action on climate change.
 Sustainable ecosystem management is explicitly addressed under targets of Goals 2, 6, 11, 14 and 15, and with reference to curbing environmental degradation under Goal 8.
-DRR (and resilience) is explicitly mentioned under targets of Goals 1, 2, 4, 9, 11, 13 and 15, with reference to ocean acidification under Goal 14 and climate change (and climate extremes) is explicitly mentioned under targets of Goals 1, 2, 11, 13, with reference to ocean acidification under Goal 14 and climate-related hazards under Goal 15.
-Maximum inter-linkages between ecosystems, DRR and climate change actions can therefore be supported under Goal 2 (End hunger, achieve food security and improved nutrition and promote sustainable management of water and sanitation for all); Goal 11 (Make cities and human settlements inclusive, safe, resilient and sustainable able), Goal 14 (Conserve and sustainably use the oceans, seas and marine resources for sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss).
-193 countries will develop their respective National Sustainable Development Strategies or National SDG Frameworks, and countries are tasked to develop corresponding indicators for each of the targets listed under the SDGs.
-To maximize integration between ecosystems, DRR and climate change, efforts can focus initially on Goals 2, 6, 11, 14 and 15 where there are already strong linkages, as expressed through their respective targets: Goal 2 - Target 2.4 Goal 6 - Target 86.5, 6.6 Goal 11 - Targets 11.4, 11.a Goal 15 - Target 15.1, 15.3
+DRR (and resilience) is explicitly mentioned under targets of Goals 1, 2, 4, 9, 11, 13 and 15, with reference to strengthening resilience under Goal 14.
+Climate change (and climate extremes) is explicitly mentioned under targets of Goals 1, 2, 11, 13, with reference to crean acidification under Goal 14.
+Climate change (and climate extremes) is explicitly mentioned under targets of Goals 1, 2, 11, 13, with reference to ocean acidification under Goal 14.
+Glimate change (and climate ecosystems, DRR and climate related hazards under Goal 15.
+(11, 13, with reference to ocean acidification under Goal 14.
+Glimate change actions can therefore be supported under Goal 2 (End hunger, achieve food security and climate related hazards under Goal 15.
+Maximum inter-linkages between ecosystems, DRR and Climate change actions can therefore be supported under Goal 2 (End hunger, achieve food security and human settlements inclusive, safe, resilient and sustainable use of water and sanitation for all); Goal 11 (Make cities and human settlements inclusive, safe, resilient and sustainable use of terrestrial ecosystems, nad funder goal 15 (Protect, restore and sustainable use of terrestrial ecosystems, sustainable use of terrestrial ecosystems, sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and hult biodiversity loss).
+193 countries will develop their respective Na- tional Sustainable Development Strategies or National SDG Frameworks, and countries are tasked to develop corresponding indicators for each of the targets listed under the SDGs.
+To maximize integration between ecosystems, DRR and climate change, efforts can focus ini- tially on Goals 2, 6, 11, 14 and 15 where there are already strong linkages, as expressed through their respective targets: Goal 2 - Target 5, 6, 6, Goal 2 - Targets 6, 5, 6, 6, Goal 11 - Targets 11.4, 11.a Goal 14 - Target 15.1, 15.3